eltociear/website/src/lib/posts/en/what-we-would-do-if-we-were-trump.md

 **Why This Makes America Great:** This is the ultimate expression of "We the People."
 When Americans lead, America wins.
 When we bypass the corrupt system and let citizens govern directly, we get the country we actually want.

+*Curious how Citizen Assemblies work in practice?
+See the appendix at the end of this post.

 ### 9. Win the 21st Century by Changing the Game

 **The Challenge:** For decades, we've watched China and other rivals steal our jobs and technology.
 The old playbook of tariffs and trade wars is like putting a band-aid on a bullet wound.
 We're playing their game, but we need to change the game entirely.